751.36 Driven Piles

 The estimated pile length is the distance along the pile from the cut-off elevation to the estimated tip elevation considering any penetration into rock.
 The estimated tip elevation shall not be shown on plans for end bearing piles.

-The geotechnical material above the estimated end bearing tip elevation shall be reviewed to review the presence of glacial till or similar layers exist.
+The geotechnical material above the estimated end bearing tip elevation shall be reviewed for the presence of glacial till or similar layers.
 If these layers are present, then a static analysis shall be performed to verify if the required pile resistance is reached at a higher elevation due to pile friction capacity.

 Structural design checks which include lateral loading and bending shall be accomplished using the appropriate structural resistance factors.

 The minimum nominal axial compressive resistance, Rndr, must be calculated and shown on the final plans.
 The factored axial compressive resistance will be used to verify the pile group layout and loading.
 The minimum nominal axial compressive resistance will be used in construction field verification methods to obtain the required nominal driving resistance.

 - Minimum Nominal Axial Compressive Resistance = Required Nominal Driving Resistance, Rndr

 - ϕdyn = Resistance factor of the dynamic method to be used to estimate nominal pile resistance during pile installation.
 LRFD 10.5.5.2.3.1

 The value of Rndr shown on the plans shall be the greater of the value required at the Strength limit state and Extreme Event limit state.
 This value shall not be greater than the structural nominal axial compressive resistance of the steel HP pile nor shall it exceed the maximum nominal driving resistance of the steel shell for CIP piles.
 See EPG 722.214.171.124.
 LRFD 10.7.7